If I can squeeze it in today, I will explain to you what happened to your cowboys yesterday afternoon against the Philadelphia McNabs.

 We'll be back after this.

-You're guiding light through times of troubled, confusion, tumult, chaos, turmoil.
+Your guiding light through times of troubled confusion, tumult, chaos, turmoil, and even the good times.

 And having more fun than a human being should be allowed to have at the same time doing it.

-It is in uh it's at National Review Online.
+It is in National Review Online.

-Uh and he also uh wants to take issue with these first two paragraphs of Huckabee's essay that he wrote in uh foreign affairs magazine, particularly uh the the uh the the claim by Huckabee that we're too mean around the world, we're trying to dominate the world, and we need to be more like a top high school student, modest about our abilities and achievements, generous, and that we will be loved.
+We're trying to dominate the world, and we need to be more like a top high school student, modest about our abilities and achievements, generous, and that we will be loved.

-If we keep dominating people, we'll be despised, and the Bush administration's arrogant bunker mentality has been counterproductive at home and abroad.
+And the Bush administration's arrogant bucker mentality has been counterproductive at home and abroad.

-Now, understandably, Mr. Wayner, a former member of the president's staff working with Carl Rhodes, so keep that in mind as I share with you just some brief comments from his essay today.
+So keep that in mind as I share with you just some brief comments from his essay today.

 Any suggestion otherwise is wrong and even offensive.